mikkohyy/city-bike-app/things_to_be_fixed.md

 - Database could be normalized in a way where city and operator are in their own table.
 In addition, language and city could be put in their own tables.

 - The types are duplicated.
 This was because I used Create react app to create the client and apps created with it are quite strict on not importing anything outside the src-folder.

+- Search from the database works in the principle of "starts with". other ways to find matches could be good.